michal-kosinski/aws-ipv6-to-ipv4-translation/README.md

 ```
 RDS instance IP 10.254.1.222 was translated to afe:1de where de (hex) = 222 (dec).
 It's impossible to create a DB subnet group consisting only of IPv6-native subnets.
 ## OK, but what about containers?
 In short: it can't be done.
 I've tried ECS with both EC2 and Fargate launch types.
-Despite that, the ECS agent can connect to the cluster the ECS service with IPv6-native subnet specified in the **awsvpcConfiguration** won't be created.
+The ECS agent can connect to the cluster successfully.
+However, the ECS service with IPv6-native subnet specified in the **awsvpcConfiguration** block won't be created.
 The same goes for the Fargate:
 ```
 $ aws ecs create-service - cluster mikosins-test - service-name mikosins-cli - task-definition mikosins-test:7 - desired-count 1 - launch-type FARGATE - network-configuration "awsvpcConfiguration={subnets=[subnet-0e97f73c45963fffd],securityGroups=[sg-0a163307d2b3c6576]}"